urcs-sync/ralloc/README.md

 * test: testing code and Makefile.
     * ./: running scripts and Makefile; executables of benchmarks; libralloc.a
     * benchmark: macros and benchmarks source code.
-    * Interval-Based-Reclamation: source code of interval based reclamation framework, used for testing Ralloc's recovery.
-    * redis: clone from [redis repo](https://github.com/antirez/redis) in GitHub.
-This is a TODO for benchmarking Ralloc.
 * data:
     * genfigs.R: plotting script.
     * Others: Generated csv files by testing scripts.